Effective January 1, 2027Up to $20,000 per violationAG exclusive enforcementNarrowed and court-stayed in 2026

 SB24-205 provides an affirmative defense for organizations that discover and cure violations AND comply with recognized AI governance frameworks.
 Daylite helps you qualify.

-Daylite maps 20 NIST 800-53 controls.
-The compliance score API provides real-time evidence of framework adherence.
+Daylite maps to NIST SP 800-53 controls.
+The compliance score API reports real-time framework adherence.

 60-day cure period